 Are you creating a blog that is part of your existing website?
-Then it may don’t make sense to utilise a new domain.
+Then it may don’t make sense to utilize a new domain.

 Options two and three left with us.
 We can host our blog on a subdomain, or we can use a subfolder.

-We will get more freedom to design the layout of the blog, install a preferred CMS, and more if we choose subdomain.
+We will get more freedom to design the blog’s layout, install a preferred CMS, and more if we choose a subdomain.

 The strategy you choose will depend on the purposes you are creating a subdomain.